Crypto-TII/FANNG-MPC/MD-Files/oblivios_nn.md

 ### How to compile and execute:

 To compile you can run the script below from your FANNG-MPC main folder (so use the correct path).
-Point to the folder of the mpc program but not to the mpc file iteslf.
-Dont forget the "-O1" flag or it will never end.
+Point to the folder of the mpc program but not to the mpc file itself.
+Don't forget the "-O1" flag or it will never end.

 ```bash
 ./compile.sh -O1 [path]/test_obliv_nn_pruned_resnet